jcoenencom/motiongw/README.md

 The motionblind HUB maintains the available binds it can control. this module should be able to
-+ if IP address and key of the hub specified, it connects to the HUB and request hte list of known devices
++ if IP address and key of the hub specified, it connects to the HUB and request the list of known devices
 + if the IP address of the hub is not specified, it search for a HUB and defines it accordingly